50 30 20 rule

 Savings: 20%

-For example, let’s say your monthly car payment is $400, which you categorize as a “need” for budgeting purposes.
+You can also include paying extra on debts in this category.
+Let’s say your monthly car payment is $400, which you categorize as a “need” for budgeting purposes.
 However, you’ve been making $600 payments to pay down the balance faster.
 In this scenario, $200 of that payment should be included in the “savings” category.

 1. Calculate your income

-Since it helps to look at specific 50/30/20 rule examples, let’s say you take home $1,500 every two weeks.
+Since it helps to look at specific 50/30/20 rule examples, let’s say you take home $1,500 every two weeks, which comes out to $3,000 per month.
 In addition, you have $200 automatically deposited into your 401(k) each month.
 This brings your monthly total to $3,200.

 2. Take a look at your recent spending habits